tjardoo/ftail/README.md

 Logs to the single log file `logs/demo.log`.

-The `single_file` driver takes the following parameters:
+The `single_file` channel takes the following parameters:

 - `path`: the path to the log file
 - `append`: whether to append to the log file or overwrite it